 Bill’s journey began with his large rottweiler, who he loved to drive with but who, also, made finding a decent hotel difficult.
 There had to be a better way.
 “I checked out all the obvious travel trailer options,” says Bill.
 “And decided that they were either too large, too ugly, too inefficient, or too poorly constructed.
 I decided that I could do better.”

 After fitting his DIY camper with all the usual travel-trailer/camper goodies, Bill went on to make the trailer as self-sufficient as possible.
-To that end, he added roof-mounted solar panels, highly efficient batteries, and massive, frame-mounted water tanks.
+To that end, he added roof-mounted solar panels, highly efficient batteries (note: there are now many more home battery brands out there), and massive, frame-mounted water tanks.
 “I wanted more water storage,” explained Southworth. “(That way, can) travel for a couple weeks without having to find a fresh water source.”

 Bill also designed an innovative, shape-shifting interior layout that would transform from “living room” to “dining room” to “bedroom”, making the 80 sq. ft.
 DIY trailer feel like a much bigger vehicle, in practice.
 The full-size kitchen and vertical shower/bathroom, also, are way beyond what most RV manufacturers offer in a unit this size- and every aspect of the trailer is geared towards sustainability.
 “The floors are made from recycled, compressed Mulberry bushes from Sustainable Flooring of Boulder CO,” says Bill.
 “It’s much harder and more durable than even Teak and we think it’s quite beautiful.”